escape-net/escape-net.github.io/docs/documents/documents.md

 #### <a name="qtl"></a>[QC Checklist - case](/texts/EscN QC checklist case vMB_SK17062019.docx)

-Please refer to this checklist for case cohorts when evaluating your transformation from local cohort variables to ESCAPE-NET format, to ensure that it is in compliance with the ESCAPE-NET format.
+Please refer to this checklist for case cohorts when evaluating your transformation from local cohort variables to ESCAPE-NET format, to ensure that it complies with the ESCAPE-NET format.

 ---